-Whether you’ve lived here you’re entire life or are considering a move to the Great Northwest, knowing a bit about how often it rains here can serve you well.
-At the very least, a few bits of rain trivia can remind you that the sun will eventually come out.
-And that when it does, there are few places with more beautiful weather.
+Whether you’ve lived here you’re entire life or are considering a trip to the Great Northwest, knowing a bit about how often it rains here can serve you well.
+At the very least, a few bits of rain trivia can remind you that the sun will eventually come out, and that when it does, there are few places with more beautiful weather.

 Seattle Rain Trivia

-On average, about 58 per year, but many of our cloudy days feature what we call sunbreaks or some sun breaking through, so cloudy does not mean dreary or rainy necessarily.
+- Days of sun: On average, about 71 days per year are clear, but many of the city's cloudy days feature what some call "sun breaks," so cloudy does not mean dreary or rainy necessarily.

-Several!
-Chicago, Dallas, Miami, and even Portland all get more inches of rain per year than Seattle.
-Portland just edges Seattle out with an annual average rainfall of 37.5.
+- Cities that get more inches of total rainfall: New York City, New Orleans, and even Miami all get more inches of rain per year than Seattle.
 However, Seattle is known for its steady, gentle rain rather than big storms where many East Coast cities get huge bursts of rainfall all at once.
 Some folks from areas of the country who are used to major thunderstorms might not even consider our usually gentle rain "real" rain at all.

-Tacoma gets a bit more than Seattle at almost 39 inches per year.
-Olympia to the south tops them both with over 50 inches of annual precipitation.
+- Who gets more rain—Seattle or Tacoma?
+Seattle gets a bit more rain at almost 38 inches per year, whereas Tacoma gets closer to 37 inches annually.
+Olympia to the south tops them both with 50 inches of annual precipitation.